ibexa/documentation-developer/docs/api/rest_api_authentication.md

 In this last case, the Back Office won't use the traditional login page but the browser will use its own Basic Authentication popup to ask for credential.
 There is no logout.

 TODO: Simplify
-TODO: Is there a doc about Basic Auth?
+TODO: Is there a doc about Basic Auth for global usage?
 TODO: The logout button is still there and lead to an error "Unable to find the controller for path "/admin/logout".
 The route is wrongly configured."

 ### Usage example